eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 if `authorization_details` parameter is used in authorization endpoint.
 Current version of library is not parsing/utilizing this response attribute.

 ### Credential Request
-Current version of the library only integrations with issuer's [Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-credential-endpoint), [Batch Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-batch-credential-endpoint) and
+Current version of the library implements integrations with issuer's [Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-credential-endpoint), [Batch Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-batch-credential-endpoint) and
 [Deferred Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-deferred-credential-endpoin)
-are supported.
+endpoints.

-**NOTE:** Attribute `credential_identifier` of a single (or batch) credential request(s) is not supported.
+**NOTE:** Attribute `credential_identifier` of a credential request (single or batch) is not yet supported.

 #### Credential Format Profiles
 OpenId4VCI specification defines several extension points to accommodate the differences across Credential formats.
-The current version of the library focuses only on **mso_mdoc** format as specified in section [E.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-iso-mdl)
+The current version of the library fully supports **ISO mDL** profile and gives some initial support for **IETF SD-JWT VC** profile.

 #### Proof Types
-OpenId4VCI specification defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type (see section [7.2.1](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-7.2.1)).
+OpenId4VCI specification (draft 12) defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type.
 Current version of the library supports only JWT proof types

 ## How to contribute